 web analytics

-Welcome to Kristen Stewart Fan, your online resource dedicated to the amazing Kristen Stewart.
-Actress, writer and director, best known for her role as Bella Swan in the Twilight Saga.
-Some of her lesser known independent films are Welcome to the Rileys, Clouds of Sils Maria, Anesthesia, Adventureland, Camp X-Ray, Equals, Personal Shopper, Lizzie, The Runaways, and her latest film Love Lies Bleeding.
-More recently Kristen has been working on her directorial debut for the film The Chronology of Water, and she has no plans to make another movie until she has completed this film.
-As of recent the film is in post-production and we'll see Kristen make a come back on the big screen.
-Come back daily for all the latest news, photos, and more!
+Welcome to Kristen Stewart Fan, your fansource about everything related to the American actress Kristen Stewart.
+Kristen is an actor, writer, and director.
+Kristen is best known for her role as Bella Swan in the Twilight Saga.
+Some of her lesser-known independent films are Welcome to the Rileys, Clouds of Sils Maria, Anesthesia, Camp X-Ray, Equals, Personal Shopper, Lizzie, and her latest film Love Lies Bleeding.
+More recently Kristen’s been working on her directorial debut which is based on Lidia Yuknavitch's memoir of the same name, The Chronology of Water.
+Here you will find latest news, videos, interviews, high quality photos, and more.

 image1.jpg